 27505.
 Professional Persuasions: The Rhetoric of Expertise in Modern Life. (=LING 27220) This course dissects the linguistic forms and semiotics processes by which experts (often called professionals) persuade their clients, competitors, and the public to trust them and rely on their forms of knowledge.
 We consider the discursive aspects of professional training (e.g., lawyers, economists, accountants) and take a close look at how professions (e.g., social work, psychology, medicine) stage interactions with clients.
-We examine a central feature of modern life the reliance on experts-by analyzing the rhetoric and linguistic form of expert knowledge.
+We examine a central feature of modern lifethe reliance on experts-by analyzing the rhetoric and linguistic form of expert knowledge.
 S. Gal.
-Spring.
+Autumn.

 27605/37605.
 Language, Culture, and Thought. (=CHDV 21901/31900, PSYC 21950/31900) This survey course explores the role of natural language in shaping human thought.
 Through lecture and discussion, we take up the topic at three levels: semiotic-evolutionary (the role of natural language in enabling distinctively human forms of thinking-the rise of true concepts and self-consciousness), structural-comparative (the role of specific language codes in shaping habitual thought-the "linguistic relativity" of experience), and functional-discursive (the role of specialized discursive practices and linguistic ideologies in cultivating specialized forms of thought-the pragmatics, politics, and aesthetics of reason and expression).
 Readings, which are drawn from many disciplines, emphasize developmental, cultural, and critical approaches.
 J. Lucy.
-Spring.
+Not offered 2010-11; will be offered 2011-12.

 27700/47900.
 Romani Language and Linguistics. (=EEUR 21000/31000, LGLN 27800/37800) This is a beginning course on the language of the Roms (Gypsies) that is based on the Arli dialect currently in official use in the Republic of Macedonia, with attention also given to dialects of Europe and the United States.
 An introduction to Romani linguistic history is followed by an outline of Romani grammar based on Macedonian Arli, which serves as the basis of comparison with other dialects.
 We then read authentic texts and discuss questions of grammar, standardization, and Romani language in society.
 V. Friedman.
-Spring.
+Not offered 2010-11; will be offered 2011-12.

 27705/47905.
-Language and Globalization. (=BPRO 24500, CRPC 27500/37500, LING 27500/37500) PQ: Third- or fourth-year standing.
+Language and Globalization. (=BPRO 24500) PQ: Third- or fourth-year standing.
 Distinguishing myths from facts, this course articulates the different meanings of globalization, anchors them in a long history of socioeconomic colonization, and highlights the specific ways in which the phenomena it names have affected the structures and vitalities of languages around the world.
 We learn about the dynamics of population contact and their impact on the evolution of languages.
 S. Mufwene, W. Wimsatt.
-Not offered 2009-10; will be offered 2010-11.
+Not offered 2010-11; will be offered 2011-12.